 Femke de Vries works as an artist/researcher in fashion where she explores the interaction between clothing as material objects of use and fashion as a process of value production.

 Through re-readings from various perspectives, she aims to expose workings of fashion / modes of fashioning.
-Seeking alternative scenarios for makers and users she takes in consideration the role of fashion communication formats, cultural references and material culture questioning hierarchies and emphasising the physical reality of use.
+Seeking alternative scenarios for makers and users she takes in consideration the role of fashion communication formats, cultural references and material culture questioning hierarchies, mystification, alienation and emphasizing the physical reality of use.
 Her research led practice is driven by collaboration and results in works that connect theory and practice.